orm81zp/project-BabyYodaBot/README.md

 ```
 search-contact            - used to search contacts (case-insensitive): search-contact <search>
-all-contacts              - used to display all contacts: all-contacts
 show-contact              - used to display a contact: show-contact <name>
 remove-contact            - used to remove a contact: remove-contact <name>